retronav/thicket/README.md

 ## Demo

-To experience thicket, you can visit
+To experience Thicket, you can visit
 [this link](https://thicket.retronav.vercel.app/).